 Our Commitment

-McDonald’s is committed to eliminating deforestation from our global supply chains.
-2020 saw us reach a major milestone by achieving our goal of supporting deforestation-free supply chains for several of our primary ingredients and materials – beef, chicken (soy in feed), palm oil, coffee and the fibre used in guest packaging.
-You can find out more about how we reached this milestone as a global business and our Commitment to Forests here.
+McDonald’s is committed to eliminating deforestation from our global supply chains, prioritising the commodities and geographies where we can have the biggest impact.
+In 2020 we made significant progress, supporting deforestation-free supply chains for several of our primary ingredients and materials – beef, chicken (soy in feed), palm oil, coffee and the fibre used in guest packaging.
+You can find out more about how we reached this milestone as a global business and our Commitment on Forests and Natural Ecosystems here.

 We recognise that we have more work to do, particularly on soy.
-That’s why McDonald’s UK & Ireland is accelerating progress in this area and, as a signatory of the UK Soy Manifesto, is committing to sourcing soy used as an ingredient (“direct”) and in the animal feed across our supply chains (“embedded”) from deforestation-free supply chains by the end of 2025*+.
-This commitment extends beyond forests to other areas of high conservation value, to the people and communities around the world who depend on forests.
+That’s why McDonald’s UK & Ireland is accelerating progress in this area.
+We are proud founding signatories of the UK Soy Manifesto, a collective industry commitment signaling a new approach to soy, enabling UK companies across the supply chain to step up and develop inclusive solutions.
+As a signatory of this Manifesto we are committing to sourcing soy used as an ingredient (“direct”) and in the animal feed across our supply chains (“embedded”) from deforestation-free supply chains by the end of 2025*+.
+This commitment extends beyond forests to other natural ecosystems of high conservation value, to the people and communities around the world who depend on forests.
 We acknowledge that in order to meet this ambitious commitment we will need to continue to collaborate to address underlying causes of deforestation, as shown through the Influence pillar of our strategy below.

 McDonald’s UK & Ireland Strategy on Soy is based on three pillars: Innovate, Illustrate and Influence.